danielgatis/rembg/README.md

 ### Advance usage

-Sometimes it is possible to achieve better results by turning on alpha matting
+Sometimes it is possible to achieve better results by turning on alpha matting.
+Example:
 ```bash
     curl -s http://input.png -a -ae 15 | rembg > output.png
 ```

-Example:

 <table>
     <thead>